Answered By: Karen Sluzenski Last Updated: Aug 28, 2017 Views: 5259

-Please note: Dartmouth does not subcribe to the ebooks component of JSTOR.
+Please note: Dartmouth does not subscribe to the ebooks component of JSTOR.

-Full access to JSTOR journals is available at http://www.jstor.org to Dartmouth students, faculty, staff, and alumni.
+Full access to JSTOR journals is available to Dartmouth students, faculty, staff, and alumni.

-If you are on campus: Dartmouth students, faculty, and staff should connect to the network via ethernet cable or Dartmouth Secure.
-You can also use one of the Library's publicaly available computers to access JSTOR at http://www.jstor.org.
+On campus accesss: Dartmouth students, faculty, and staff should connect to the network via ethernet cable or Dartmouth Secure.
+You can also use one of the Library's publicly available computers to access JSTOR at http://www.jstor.org.
 If you are visiting Dartmouth and have your own computer, you can connect to the Dartmouth Library Public wireless network to access JSTOR as well as the other databases and journals licensed by the Dartmouth College Library.

-If you are visiting Dartmouth and have your own computer, connect to the Dartmouth Library Public wireless network to access JSTOR at http://www.jstor.org.
+If you are a guest visiting Dartmouth: If you have your own computer, connect to the Dartmouth Library Public wireless network to access JSTOR at http://www.jstor.org.
 You can also use one of the Library's public computers to access this resource.
-Additionally, if you are visiting from another academic insitution that subscribes to JSTOR as well as Eduroam, you can connect to the eduroam wireless network to access your home institution's JSTOR subscription.
+Additionally, if you are visiting from another academic institution that subscribes to JSTOR and uses Eduroam, you can connect to the Eduroam wireless network to access your home institution's subscription.